 What is orthodontics?

 It’s a branch of dentistry that focuses on diagnosing, preventing, and treating dental and facial irregularities.
-For example, Dr. Marshall treats crowded teeth with braces.
+For example, Dr. Cochran treats crowded teeth with braces.

 What is an orthodontist?

 Orthodontists are dental specialists who complete an orthodontic residency program for two to three years after dental school.
 During this time, they receive intensive training in moving teeth and aligning jaws.
 They diagnose, prevent, intercept, and treat dental and facial irregularities.

 What’s the best age to visit the orthodontist?